SciML/ReactionNetworkImporters.jl/README.md

 generate ODE, SDE, jump and other types of models.

 ### Loading a matrix representation
+Catalyst `ReactionSystem`s can also be constructed from
+- substrate and product stoichiometric matrices.
+- complex stoichiometric and incidence matrices.

-Catalyst `ReactionSystem`s can also be constructed from substrate and product stoichiometric matrices.
-For example, here we both directly build a Catalyst network using the `@reaction_network` macro, and then show how to build the same network from stoichiometry matrices using `ReactionNetworkImporters`:
+For example, here we both directly build a Catalyst network using the `@reaction_network` macro, and then show how to build the same network from these matrices using `ReactionNetworkImporters`:
 ```julia
 # Catalyst network from the macro:
 rs = @reaction_network begin